aceeason/MIST4610groupproject/README.md

 This query allows management to see which patients received more complex care.
 We are assuming that the higher the bill, the more tests or complex care that is required for a patient.
 Management can then be involved in more care by having a dedicated care coordinator that knows all about the patient's case to assign the correct specialists, routine follow-up checks, and daily health problems.

+Multi-table JOIN, Subquery

 ## Query 2
 ![Query 2](Query2.png)

-Query 2 shows all the departments that have the phrase ‘ology’ in their name.
-This helps management judge the size of each department.
+Query 2 shows all the specialties that have the phrase ‘Surgery’ at the end of their name and the amount of Physicians in each Surgery Specialty.

+managerial description

+GROUP BY, Built-in functions, REGEXP

 ## Query 3
 ![Query 3](query3.png)